Renatableao/CS50-Python-Final-Project/README.md

 The search engine then displays a list of flights based on the search criteria.
 Those results include the airlines, flight duration, departure and arrival times, connections and price of the ticket.
 It also provides a list of agencies where the user can book their flights.
 When the user selects a chosen fare, they are redirected to the agency's website where they can complete the booking process based on their preferences.

-### Language and Currency Configuration
+### Currency Configuration

 The website provides a configuration menu that offers users the flexibility to customize their experience.
-Users have the option to select their preferred language, which enables the website to translate all of the website's content into their chosen language using the Google translate button.

-Additionally, users can choose their country and currency preferences, which determines the currency used for displaying flight prices and the country-specific search results.
+Users can choose their country and currency preferences, which determines the currency used for displaying flight prices and the country-specific search results.
 This feature helps users plan their travel budget and find the best deals in their local currency, making the website more user-friendly for global audiences.

 ### Login